 * Marquesas Islands

 * Bora Bora

 This grouping of islands offers something for everyone.
 The populated and well-traveled Tahiti is accustomed to tourists and offers a variety of amenities, not the least of which are immaculate sandy beaches as far as the eye can see.
-Some of the smaller islands are uninhabited but offer adventures like hiking, coral diving and many other water and sports activities.
+Some of the smaller islands are uninhabited but offer adventures like hiking, coral diving, and many other waters and sports activities.

-Finally, the least served grouping of islands are the islands of Micronesia, which are serviced by smaller cruise ships and consists of the following islands:
+Finally, the least served grouping of islands are the islands of Micronesia, which are serviced by smaller cruise ships and consist of the following islands: